maopenglin/BoundlessKit-iOS/README.md

   #import <DopamineKit/DopamineKit-Swift.h>
   ```

   5. Start using Dopamine!
-The main features of DopamineAPI are the `reinforce()` and `track()` functions.
+The main features of DopamineKit are the `reinforce()` and `track()` functions.
 These should be added as a response to any of the _actions_ to be reinforced or tracked.

 ###### DopamineKit.reinforce()